 Big Siblings requires that the Big has access to a car on Grounds, as the Big is responsible for picking up the Little from their house each week.
 The Big will also plan the activities each week.
 Some examples include going on a hike, watching a movie, baking cookies, and doing an art project.
 To aid in this, Madison House and Big Brothers Big Sisters of the Central Blue Ridge send out a weekly calendar of activities happening around the area.

-The Big must be able to commit to at least three consecutive semesters with his/her Little.
-If a Big is planning on studying abroad, he/she should plan on doing so only three semesters after the formation of the match.
+The Big must be able to commit to at least three consecutive semesters with their Little.
+If a Big is planning on studying abroad, they should plan on doing so only three semesters after the formation of the match.

 How can I get involved?

 The registration process for Big Siblings begins with a two-part application.
 The first part of the application is a Google Doc with some preliminary screening questions from Madison House and the second part is a SurveyMonkey form from Big Brothers Big Sisters of the Central Blue Ridge.
 After completion of the application, the Head Program Director will contact the applicant with further information.